 If you’re lucky, during your Paris city break you might catch Pub Spinning, a monthly event in an Irish pub near Bastille.
 Spend your Sunday afternoon with an enthusiastic group of spinners (but also knitters, weavers and other fibre crafters), drinking craft beer and eating home-made pastries.
 English is spoken, with a lovely French accent.
 Check the Facebook page for more info and dates.

-Thank you Enrico for being such a fabulous guide and sharing some great tips for knitters visiting Paris.
+Enrico for being such a fabulous guide and sharing some great tips for knitters visiting Paris.
 We hope you’ll visit Les Tricoteurs Volants if you find yourself in Paris!

 Free Knitting Pattern